NaokiStark/osu-to-FNF/README.md

 8- Click `Convert` and wait, if you checked "Use Custom Hitsounds", the process will take more time

 9- Test it with `Launch FNF`

+this video shows how to do [thissss video here click here please](https://www.youtube.com/watch?v=NMyDbzfkKw8)

 ### FAQ & Bugs